March 5, 2019 By

 - Very Unlikely

 Unless specified otherwise, these charts show the totals of the “Very Likely” and “Likely” responses.
-We received 1,036 valid response to our 2018 survey.

 - Very Frequently